Figure out why your shoulder is clicking during the overhead press.

 Together, these muscles serve to stabilize your shoulder joint.

-Is just doing overhead presses enough to strengthen the rotator cuff?
+Does the overhead press strengthen the rotator cuff?

 No, lifters should include various compound exercises, ie different shoulder press variations, to ensure healthy growth and strength of their rotator cuff.